sarikasurampudi/oml/oml4py-adb/embd-python-sql/embd-python-sql.md

 [Run user-defined functions using Embedded Python Execution](videohub:1_2skqmxjt)

 ### About Embedded Python Execution
-Embedded Python Execution enables you to run user-defined Python functions in Python engines spawned in the Oracle Autonomous Database environment.
-These engines run alongside an OML Notebooks Python interpreter session.
+Embedded Python execution enables you to run user-defined Python functions in Python engines spawned by the Autonomous Database environment.
+The SQL API for embedded Python execution with Autonomous Database provides SQL interfaces for setting authorization tokens, managing access control list (ACL) privileges, executing Python scripts, and synchronously and asynchronously running jobs.

-The OML4Py Embedded Python execution SQL API functions are:
+The OML4Py embedded Python execution SQL API functions are:

 * `pyqEval`&mdash;Runs the provided user-defined Python function in a Python engine spawned by the Autonomous Database environment.
-* `pyqTablEval`&mdash;Runs the provided user-defined Python function data referenced by an OML DataFrame proxy object in a single Python engine.
+* `pyqTableEval`&mdash;Runs the provided user-defined Python function data referenced by an OML DataFrame proxy object in a single Python engine.
 * `pyqGroupEval`&mdash;Partitions a database table by the values in one or more columns and runs the provided user-defined Python function on each partition, optionally in parallel using multiple Python engines.
 * `pyqRowEval`&mdash;Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set, optionally in parallel using multiple Python engines.
 * `pyqIndexEval`&mdash;Runs a Python function multiple times, passing in a unique index of the invocation to the user-defined function, optionally in parallel using multiple Python engines.

-> **Note:** Embedded Python Execution functions are also available through the [Oracle Machine Learning for Python REST API for Embedded Python Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlepe/rest-endpoints.html).
+> **Note:** Embedded Python Execution functions are also available through the [Oracle Machine Learning for Python](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlpug/about-embedded-python-execution.html#GUID-A15F3A62-736A-4276-83F2-7C54BE026639) and the [REST APIs for Embedded Python Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlepe/rest-endpoints.html)

 ### Objectives
 In this lab, we provide a workflow for using the OML4Py SQL API for embedded Python execution with Oracle Autonomous Database: